|Popular For||Day hike (Possible overnight on Angel Rocks to Chena Hot Springs trail)|

 There are some rock climbing opportunities at Angel Rocks.
 However, the rock is sharp and brittle.
 An updated rock climbing guide by Frank Olive and Stan Justice can be purchased locally in Fairbanks at Beaver Sports or Ascension Rock Club.

 The trail steepens some more, and there are multiple short switchbacks before topping the ridge approximately 1.6 miles in.
-Spend some time to take in the views!
+Spend some time taking in the views!
 You’ll continue left at a trail junction if you want to complete the loop.
-Otherwise, this is a good turn-around.
+Otherwise, this is a good turnaround.
 Many travelers take this option, and the trail shows it.
 The “back-side” of this trail is not quite in as good of condition.
-Turning right at the junction is the Angel Rocks to Chena Hot Springs 8.7-mile trail.
+Turning right at the junction is the trail to Chena Hot Springs 8.7-mile trail.

-I usually bring snowshoes with me in the winter, but rarely need to put them on as the trail is walked and packed often.
+I usually bring snowshoes with me in the winter but rarely need to put them on as the trail is walked and packed often.
 More often, I need traction devices like microspikes on some of the steeper areas as the trail gets quite icy.
 Come prepared for cold and wind, especially up top.
-The path to Chena Hot Springs is rarely traveled in winter, so snowshoes or skis and navigational skills are a must if attempting the 8-mile trail.
+The path to Chena Hot Springs is rarely traveled in winter, so snowshoes, skis, and navigational skills are a must if attempting the 8-mile trail.

-April to May, the trail is muddy, but there usually aren’t mosquitoes yet (until the end of May).
+From April to May, the trail is muddy, but there usually aren’t mosquitoes yet (until the end of May).
+I’d expect snow and some post-holing until the end of April at least.
 I often wouldn’t recommend hiking the whole loop since the west and north sides are the muddiest.
 Just turn right at the first junction and return the way you came after spending some time at the tors.

 June through September are nice.
 Crowds dominate the parking area June-August, and the mosquitoes are plentiful.
 It’s often hot and sunny.
 Catching an afternoon hailstorm or downpour is a definite possibility.
 The colors start to change at the end of August and early September.
 The mosquitoes disappear too!